Distributions in CFT II. Minkowski Space: Scalar 4-point function

 for $p, q$ in the forward light cone (where this function is exponentially decreasing) and extends it somehow outside the light cones (it does not matter how because $W$ has support in the forward light cones).

-Since $f_{x, y}$ is a Schwartz function, it can be approximated by Schwartz functions of the form $g (H)$.
+Since $f_{x, y}$ is a Schwartz function, it can be approximated by Schwartz functions of the form $g (H)$ as in the preceding subsection.
 This implies that non-smeared complexified OS states can be approximated in norm by Euclidean OS states smeared with compactly supported test functions.
 In particular, the inner product {\eqref{complinner}} is positive definite, providing an extension of pointwise OS positivity to complexified times:

 As usual, positive-definite inner product implies a Cauchy-Schwarz inequality for the complexified times:

 valid for $\tmop{Re} x^0_1 > \tmop{Re} x^0_2 > 0 > \tmop{Re} x_3^0 > \tmop{Re} x^0_4$.
 The analogues of these properties for conformal blocks will be useful in Sec.\ \ref{secondpass}.